junaid18183/crossplane-config-flux/README.md

 junaid18183-crossplane-flux   True        True      junaid18183/crossplane-flux:0.0.1   15s
 ```

-This configuration should install the `crossplane-provider-terraform` autocratic, as the dependency is added on it.
+This configuration should install the `crossplane-provider-terraform` automatic, as the dependency is added on it.